CHEN TAIJIQUAN (Tai Chi Chuan) SYLLABUS

 Beginners Foundation and General level Forms:

-• Foundation Chen Tai Ji Course & Foundation 2: Standing and Silk Reeling tai chi qi gong practice (for all levels, but especially beginners and new students) Foundation 2 is more challenging.
+• Foundation Chen Tai Ji Course and classes: Standing and Silk Reeling tai chi qi gong practice (for all levels, but especially beginners and new students).

-• 9 Step Form (sometimes taught in Foundation for beginners and new students) or
+• 9 Step Form (taught in Foundation for beginners and new students) or

 • Four Direction fist, taught to the left and right directions.
 Sifang Quan/Si Xiang Gong